deanishe/alfred-workflow/docs/tutorial_1.rst

 .. [#] **Do not** use TextEdit to edit code.
 By default it uses "smart" quotes,
        which will break code.
-If you have OS X 10.7 or later, `TextMate <https://github.com/textmate/textmate/releases>`_ is an
+If you have macOS 10.7 or later, `TextMate <https://github.com/textmate/textmate/releases>`_ is an
        excellent and free editor.
        `TextWrangler <http://www.barebones.com/products/textwrangler/>`_ is
-       another good, free editor for OS X (supports 10.6).
+       another good, free editor for macOS (supports 10.6).